Speakers League is a great fit for all of these types of organizations and individuals.

 Running Speakers League clubs can be profitable.
 The key is strong membership building and providing unquestionable value to your customers.

 On a side note, we do not assist with business start up.
-We merely license our materials for your use, subject to our terms and conditions.
+We merely make our materials available for your use, subject to our terms and conditions.

 Of course!
 Helping children learn the skills of public speaking is a goal worth sharing.
 Many people want to help children, and if fundraising can help you offer this learning experience to more children, then this is a great approach.
 Non-profits often have greater (and less-expensive) access to room rentals, as well.

 On a side note, we do not assist with business start up.
-We merely license our materials for your use, subject to our terms and conditions.
+We merely make our materials available for your use, subject to our terms and conditions.

 Consider trying these possibilities: